TheFilimisco/ScrumProjectMusic/Readme.md

 # Music Recommender System

 ## Introduction
-The application will manage a detailed data model with users, songs, artists, genres, and listening sessions.
+The application will manage a detailed data models with users, songs, artists, genres, and listening sessions.
 Additionally, data science techniques will be applied to analyze patterns in user preferences and audio data, offering a robust recommendation engine.

 ### Features